 On a nudge from a co-worker, she enrolled in Level2, a virtual clinic through UnitedHealthcare that helps empower people with type 2 diabetes through knowledge, advanced wearables, real-time data and personalized coaching.
 The program is designed to help reduce spikes in blood sugar and may help achieve remission from the condition.

 More than 30 million Americans have type 2 diabetes, which can contribute to a host of health problems, including heart disease, eye and kidney damage, and foot issues that can lead to amputation.
-Despite the prevalence of this condition, many people struggle to understand how type 2 diabetes affects their body and may feel overwhelmed with where to begin to change.
+Despite the prevalence of this condition, many people may struggle to understand how their type 2 diabetes affects their body and feel overwhelmed with where to begin to change.
 Janet was among them.